jason-vega/DigitClassifier/README.md

 # Digit Classifier
-A simple Java neural network with stochastic gradient descent to recognize digits in the MNIST data set.
+A multi-layer Java neural network with a stochastic gradient descent algorithm to recognize digits in the MNIST data set.
 The default neural network in *Train.java* has the following hyperparameters, which can be altered (as shown in the sections below):
 * Layers: 784-70-35-10
 * Mini-batch size: 256
 * Learning rate: 0.1667